na-na-hi/renget/archive/local_LLM_guide.md

-->![Newb's Guide to Running a local LLM model](https://i.imgur.com/IICKfUL.png)<- ->(with 16GB RAM or more)<-
+->![Newb's Guide to Running a local LLM model](https://i.imgur.com/IICKfUL.png)<- ->(on Windows with 16GB RAM or more)<-

 **Note:** There are only 3 'steps': Download a model in GGML format, download KoboldCPP.exe, run KoboldCPP.exe with the model then go to its URL in your browser.
+If you have **Linux/OSX**, see [here](https://github.com/LostRuins/koboldcpp#osx-and-linux).

 **1. DL at least one of these GGML model .bin files.
 If multiple models are present, downloading those labelled with 'Q5_1' or at least 'Q5_0' is preferable:**